-- FRX – New park-and-ride low would be created at Wake Technical Community College- Southern Wake Campus, replacing the park-and-ride at Hilltop Needmore Food Lion.
+- FRX – New park-and-ride low would be created at Wake Technical Community College-Southern Wake Campus, replacing the park-and-ride at Hilltop Needmore Food Lion.
 This originally had been expected to start in fall 2019.

-- Robertson Scholars Express (RSX) – GoTriangle will no longer operate the service after the school year
+- Robertson Scholars Express (RSX) – GoTriangle would no longer operate the service after the school year.

-- 102 – Replaced with GoRaleigh Route 20, an all-day weekday route with hourly service
+- 102 – GoRaleigh Route 20, an all-day weekday route with hourly service, would replace it.

-- Knightdale-Raleigh Express (KRX) – Replaced with GoRaleigh Route 33, an all-day weekday route with hourly service
+- Knightdale-Raleigh Express (KRX) – GoRaleigh Route 33, an all-day weekday route with hourly service, would replace it.

-In an effort to improve the passenger experience, increase pass distribution, and improve regional coordination between transit agencies, GoTriangle, GoRaleigh, and GoCary are engaged in a coordinated effort to make fare pricing structures, policies, and fare technology offerings (mobile ticketing) consistent across agencies.
+In an effort to improve the passenger experience and regional coordination among transit agencies, GoTriangle, GoRaleigh and GoCary are working to make fare pricing structures, policies and technology offerings consistent across agencies.